ArmorDarks/posts/2016-08-organizing-your-grunt-tasks-even-better.md

   }
 ```

 Perfect.
-Our config is packed up and consumed by Grunt during tasks run.
+Config is packed up and consumed by Grunt during tasks run.

 ### Merging